tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Test-your-solution.md

   }
   window.addEventListener('DOMContentLoaded', openTarget);
 </script>
-If you want to perform tests through PayU, you need to use the following credentials in the request, depending on the country of your account:
+To conduct tests with PayU, use the credentials provided below in your requests, depending on the country your account is associated with.

 {{< testaccounts/accounts >}}

+{{% alert title="Notes" color="info"%}}

+* Refer to the <a href="https://developers.payulatam.com/latam/en/docs/services/3dsauthentication/payu-handled-3ds-authentication.html#testing-the-3ds-authentication" target="_blank">PayU-Handled 3DS Authentication</a> documentation to find the credentials for testing 3DS.
-The test environment does not replicate data from your production account.
+* The test environment does not replicate data from your production account.

+{{% /alert %}}

-## Test cards
+## Test Cards

 You can use the following cards for testing:

 <details id="argentina">